coderacheal/Sage/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to acknowledge the original design idea by [Nelson Sakwa](https://www.microverse.org/) on Behance
+I would like to acknowledge the libraries created by people in the community that makes this possible

 <p align="right">(<a href="#readme-top">back to top</a>)</p>